Mathematical logic: Subfields and scope

 Additionally, sometimes the field of computational complexity theory is also included together with mathematical logic.
 Each area has a distinct focus, although many techniques and results are shared among multiple areas.
 The borderlines amongst these fields, and the lines separating mathematical logic and other fields of mathematics, are not always sharp.
 Gödel's incompleteness theorem marks not only a milestone in recursion theory and proof theory, but has also led to Löb's theorem in modal logic.
 The method of forcing is employed in set theory, model theory, and recursion theory, as well as in the study of intuitionistic mathematics.

 The mathematical field of category theory uses many formal axiomatic methods, and includes the study of categorical logic, but category theory is not ordinarily considered a subfield of mathematical logic.
 Because of its applicability in diverse fields of mathematics, mathematicians including Saunders Mac Lane have proposed category theory as a foundational system for mathematics, independent of set theory.
-These foundations use toposes, which resemble generalized models of set theory that may employ classical or nonclassical logic.
+These foundations use elementary toposes, which resemble generalized models of set theory that may employ classical or nonclassical logic.